Cbaca4/Week5Calender/README.md

 # Week5Calender
-Created a work day scheduler to
+Created a work day scheduler to help with planning and organization.